1. The Wyndham City Heart

 This web site uses secure transmission facilities when appropriate (e.g. financial transactions).
 You should be aware that there are risks in transmitting information across the Internet.
 If you are concerned about conveying sensitive material to Wyndham City Council over the Internet, you might prefer to contact us by telephone or mail.

 The following Terms and Conditions govern the use of The Loop (“the site”).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by us, Wyndham City Council.
+The software platform is owned by Social Pinpoint Pty Ltd and operated by us, Wyndham City Council.

 What are the conditions with a user’s account?